section-engineering-education/engineering-education/content/articles/introducing-threads-in-java-socket-programming/index.md

 Each sequential program starts, runs through its execution and ends.
 In a threaded program, the program's control moves logically.
 It's a separate way to go through the program's source code.
 When many events or actions need to happen simultaneously, many applications are made to work on a single thread.
 When many threads are running simultaneously, it is common for one thread to take a different path through the same code as the rest. ` Java.lang` is in charge of making and managing every thread in the `Java.Class` of threads.

 ### Why threads
 It's also essential that the server can handle multiple clients at once.
 Having the ability to manage several consumers simultaneously is a requirement of our design framework.
-Our server-side system requires threading in order to assign each request a data input stream thread as it arrives.
-In Java, there are two ways to start a new thread:
+In order to assign each request to a data input stream thread as it arrives, our server-side architecture necessitates threading.
+Starting a new thread in Java is accomplished in one of two ways:
 - Runnable interface implementation is necessary.
 It is possible by running `java.lang.Runnable`.
 - Extending the Thread class by running `java.lang.Thread`.